sara4dev/k8s-ingress-admission-controller/README.md

 * Local Host (localhost)
 * Duplicate Host/Path

-This code is inspired from the [example] (https://github.com/caesarxuchao/example-webhook-admission-controller), but made it to work with Kubernetes 1.9
+This code is inspired from the [example-webhook-admission-controller](https://github.com/caesarxuchao/example-webhook-admission-controller), but made it to work with Kubernetes 1.9

 ## Prerequisite